 The vehicle is operated by one person and is added to the firefighting unit as required.

-AB-GAS is a specialist unit designed for incidents involving hazardous substances and radiation protection.
+The roll-off container "HAZMAT" is a specialist unit designed for incidents involving hazardous substances and radiation protection.

 The container houses various measuring instruments, protective clothing and instruments such as hazardous material pumps.

-AB-GAS is also equipped with additional breathing apparatus to ensure optimal preparation for incidents involving hazardous substances and radiation protection.
+The HAZMAT roll-off conatiner is also equipped with additional breathing apparatus to ensure optimal preparation for incidents involving hazardous substances and radiation protection.

-AB-CO2 is a specialist unit comprising a hook loader truck and a special roll-off container for CO2 extinguishing agents.
+The roll-off container "CO2" is a specialist unit comprising a hook loader truck and a special roll-off container for CO2 extinguishing agents.

 The vehicle is operated by one person and is attached to the firefighting unit as required.